kaapana/kaapana/docs/source/getting_started/deployment.rst

 .. hint::

-   | The :code:`./install_platform.sh` script also has a purge flag.
+   | The :code:`./deploy_platform.sh` script also has a purge flag.
    | :code:`--purge-kube-and-helm` will purge all kubernetes deployments and jobs as well as all helm charts.
-Use this if the uninstallation fails or runs forerver.
+Use this if the undeployment fails or runs forerver.

 .. note::